These are just some of the questions you should be asking before hiring a photo booth for your special event.

 Do you want social media posting and is it included?

-3. What are your props like and can you help build the prop selection?
+> What are your props like and can we request special themed props?

 Props can be one of the most fun part of the photo booth or one of the most disappointing.
-Ask to see if you can help select the props and don't be afraid to ask for special props.
+Ask to see if you can help select the props to go with your event theme.
+Don't be afraid to ask for special props.
 Photo booth owners love to add to their props.

 Scrapbooks albums come in all kinds.
 Some are very nice while others are cheaply made.
-We no longer stock scrap books.
 If you want a scrap book we have recommendations for a quality look.

 Scrap books are not as common a part of photo booth rentals as they were a few years back.
 Your scrap book will be more memorable when there is a dedicated person to help the guests and encourage them to leave a nice message.
-We can supply a person for you.
+We can supply a person for you at an additional cost.
 However, we recommend that you ask someone who may know some of the family or guests.
 It will all be a part of the planning process when we meet.

-If you have custom graphics or have enough design experience to create a design you should be able to create a design that we can use.
-For 2x6 prints we need a 2x6 layout at 300 ppi and a 6x4 also at 300 ppi.
+If you have custom graphics or have enough design experience you can create your own design.
+We will give you the specifications for the printout and let you be have fun making your own booth graphics.
+The general print specifications for 2x6 prints are a 2x6 layout at 300 ppi and a 6x4 also at 300 ppi.
 We use a 3x2 ratio.
-We prefer a photoshop un-flattened file format.
+An un-flattened photo shop file is requested.

 Simply put, unlimited means that everyone in the session gets their own copy.
 This is a good question to ask because not all companies take this approach.

 Companies who are offering multiple services may not plan to have a dedicated person running the booth.
-While the technology is pretty stable small things like keeping the props at the booth and adjusting the camera up and down and zooming in and out all add to the guest experience and image quality.
+While the technology is very reliable small things like keeping the props at the booth and adjusting the camera up and down and zooming in and out all add to the guest experience and image quality.

 It takes less than 15 minutes to upload the images for your download.
 If you would like we can also create a download site with a link you can share.
 The site will allow downloads and give people the option to purchase fun items such as coffee mugs.